Let’s first answer the question: what is a suffix?

 Sly, little sly one

-Finally, bacione (big kiss) and bacioni (big kisses) are used as a final greeting in letters and written messages between people who are familiar with each other.
+Finally, bacione (big kiss) and bacioni (big kisses) are used as a final greeting in letters and written messages between relatives and friends.

 Un bacione!